akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 When your API clients are ready, add credential information to your `akamai.tf` file.
 See [Authenticate the Akamai Terraform Provider](../guides/akamai_provider_auth.md) for details on creating API clients and available authentication methods.
 Once you're done authenticating, come back here to complete the Akamai Provider setup.

-**Note:** Depending on the contract and group you select, the Edge DNS and Global Traffic Management (GTM) modules may interact Property Manager (PAPI) APIs.
+**Note:** Depending on the contract and group you select, the Edge DNS and Global Traffic Management (GTM) modules may interact Property Manager (PAPI) API.
 If so, be sure to include PAPI authorization in the API Clients for Edge DNS and GTM.

 ## Retrieve contract and group IDs